Groundhogg CRM $20/month - $80/month

 1: Ask in the Facebook group and hope another customer has the answer.

 2: Submit a support ticket.

-My experiences are a mixed bag.
+My experiences with the Groundhogg team are a mixed bag.
 Quite frequently, the CEO of Groundhogg answered my support tickets.
 His responses were brief and to the point, and generally resolved my issue.

 I began to wonder if anyone else provided support.
 Eventually, I received help from about two other people on tickets.

 One of my key concerns about Groundhogg Support is its operating hours.
 Monday — Friday, 8:00–5:00 PM.

 There were occasions when I got a response or some help outside of those times, but this is what they share on the Groundhogg website for their support hours of operation.

 Problems sometimes occur at odd hours, particularly for online businesses that work around the clock.
 Groundhogg exists to help businesses.